Leon Weintraub

-Leon Weintraub (born 1 January 1926 in Łódź, Poland) is a Polish-born Swedish physician.
+Leon Weintraub (born 1 January 1926) is a Polish-born Swedish physician.
 Weintraub survived the Holocaust in Poland and gives lectures on the Holocaust in Poland and Germany.

 Early life

-Leon Weintraub is the fifth child of a Jewish family from Łódź.
+Leon Weintraub was born in Łódź, Poland on 1 January 1926, as the fifth child to a Jewish family.
 His father died in 1927.
 Therefore, his mother had to raise him and the four sisters in poverty and under difficult conditions.
 At the age of 13 Leon witnessed the invasion of the German Wehrmacht and the Nazi occupation of Poland.
-In 1940 the whole family was detained and forced to live in the Łódź Ghetto.
+In 1940, the whole family was detained and forced to live in the Łódź Ghetto.